rebtor/nl.rebtor.tuya/README.md

 ## 📝 Notes
 - Only one TCP connection can be in use with a device at once.
 If using this, do not have the app on your phone open.
 - Some devices ship with older firmware that may not work with `tuyapi`.
 If you're experiencing issues, please try updating the device's firmware in the official app.
-- I think other smartplugs from tuya may work to with this app.
-The 3600 watt version from NEO Coolcam is on its way from China.

 ## DEVICES
 - NEO Coolcam 2000 watt smartplug
+- NEO Coolcam 3600 watt smartplug